 Unfortunately, these services often do not offer the level of care a professional patent attorney would provide.
 Furthermore, they may not be familiar with US patent law’s intricate details, leading to an inadequately prepared application that may not pass scrutiny during an examination.

 Though it is possible to obtain a patent without professional assistance, it requires considerable effort and time.
 Furthermore, the application must be carefully written and adhere to all legal requirements.
 It’s essential to remember that the cost of filing a patent application may vary significantly depending on the invention’s type and complexity.

-Nonetheless, filing a patent without the assistance of a patent attorney is generally not recommended for inventors.
+In conclusion, filing a patent without the assistance of a patent attorney is generally not recommended for inventors.
 Doing so carries significant risk and could mean costly mistakes in the long run.

-A patent attorney is essential since applications must be written with sufficient detail to meet the written description and enablement requirements of United States patent laws.
+This is essential since applications must be written with sufficient detail to meet the written description and enablement requirements of United States patent laws.
 Furthermore, inventors must explain how their invention was made and how it functions.